When I first learnt to sew - things always felt rushed with so many students packed in to a class, and a very strict schedule to follow.

 This knowledge led me to start a blog called A Challenging Sew in 2011, so I could share some of the intricacies at a more advanced level.
 Millions of views later, it still remains incredibly popular, averaging twenty thousand plus page hits a month.

-FROM ABSOLUTE BEGINNER TO ADVANCED
+FROM ADVANCED BEGINNER TO COUTURE

 I’m a visual sewer- I like to make samples, to practice and understand each stage thoroughly- and I teach the same way.
-We are going to take a slow, collaborative and methodical approach with no more than six to each class, to ensure lots of one on one time.
+We are going to take a slow, collaborative and methodical approach with no more than six or seven to each class, to ensure lots of one on one time.

 I hope you will come and join me.